COVID restrictions ramp up as international travel from China resumes

 Countries are imposing new COVID-19 measures on travellers coming from China as international travel resumes.

-In the EU, France, Italy, Spain and Sweden have so far stepped up rules on travellers from China in response to rising cases.
+In the EU, France, Germany, Greece, Italy, Spain and Sweden have so far stepped up rules on travellers from China in response to rising cases.

 While EU countries have so far failed to agree on a coordinated approach to the changing COVID-19 situation, the bloc has 'strongly' encouraged a negative test requirement.
 Other approaches may include monitoring, surveillance and sequencing for new variants; testing and vaccination requirements; and hygiene and health measures for air passengers.